lelkin/ART_Contrasts_Analysis/data_analysis.md

 through our data, we saw that most of the design properties didn’t impact the differences between methods’ power.
 Condition Sample Size and Population Distribution were both interesting so we focus on those here.
-Again, you can look into this more on your own by tweaking the source code for this notebook.

 ### Power by Condition Sample Size